JKKross/red_zebra/README.md

 The version that is on App Store is the "latest non-master branch" - for example: if there is branch named "**1.2.9**", that's the version that you can find on the App Store.
 **Master** is most likely a little bit ahead of the App Store version - given our example probably something like 1.3 or 1.2.10.

+(The first App Store version was 1.0.
+All the previous versions/branches were kinda random in-development branches)